JacopoPan/RaspBuzzTutorial/README.md

 # Step 3: Install the relevant repositories

-These are:
+The relevant repositories are those containing:

-- Buzz (containing the VM interpreting scripts using the Buzz language)
+- Buzz (i.e., the VM interpreting scripts using the Buzz language)
-- ROSBuzz (containing the ROS node running the Buzz VM)
+- ROSBuzz (i.e., the ROS node running the Buzz VM)
-- XBeeMav (containing the ROS node allowing Buzz VMs on different Raspberry Pis to communicate through the XBee radios)
+- XBeeMav (i.e., the ROS node allowing Buzz VMs on different Raspberry Pis to communicate through the XBee radios)

 ### Install Buzz